schierlm/Oberon-extended-history/README.md

      ORP.Compile Kernel.Mod/s Disk.Mod/s FileDir.Mod/s Files.Mod/s Modules.Mod/s ~    # modules for the "regular" boot file for Extended Oberon
      ORL.Link Modules ~                                                    # generate a pre-linked binary file of the "regular" boot file (Modules.bin)
-     ORL.Load Modules.bin ~                                                # load the "regular" boot file onto the boot area of the local disk

 This step is possible, because module *ORL* is written such that it can be executed on both the Project Oberon 2013 and the Extended Oberon system.
 It produces output using the Extended Oberon module and object file format.

-Release the temporary versions of modules *ORL* and *Disk* (compiled for the "old" system), as they are no longer needed:

-     System.Free ORL Disk ~

 Compile the remaining modules of Extended Oberon: